 You don’t have to use a dozen knives for one cooking.
 Rinse off the one knife you have used and re-use it again.
 This also applies to the chopping board which you can scrub gently and use it to chop other foodstuffs.
 It is advisable that you start chopping dry vegetables first then finish up with the meat.

 There’s nothing as accomplishing as finding your kitchen spotless before cooking.
 Your work is simply getting in there, doing your business with a lot of ease, as everything is clean, and where it’s supposed to be.
 A dirty messy one will keep you wondering whether it’s really necessary to cook.
 This might also result in having gnats, flies and even rodents around.
 Always clean your kitchen after cooking and take out the trash as well to maintain hygiene.
-This includes the fridge as you don’t have to wait until the weekend to have it cleaned.
+This includes the fridge as you don’t have to wait until the weekend or hiring a maid service to have it cleaned.

 Make sure you have some fun while cooking.
 Have some music, or whistle to feel that soothing effect when cooking.
 Get some help if you can and lastly be sure to try out more recipes for your taste buds.
 The kitchen is a heavenly place for you, your family and friends to enjoy your meal together.
 If at all you have more time on your hands, feel free to go out of your way and try out one of those three-course meals for your family.
 Remember, a clean kitchen equals a healthy family.